riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-staticdh.md

 # Assumptions

-Static DH attacks have query costs -- the number of queries that must be answered by the legitimate server, such as a PrivacyPass token issuer, in order for the attack to succeed.
+Static DH attacks have query costs -- the number of queries that must be answered by the legitimate server, such as a Privacy Pass token issuer, in order for the attack to succeed.

 We make the following assumptions about legitimate servers to put